magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 be like this.
 Don’t think that you are only teaching others.
 Have the idea that you are also teaching yourself.
 Then there is no loss.

-It looks like people in the world are becoming more and more equal.
+*Ajahn Sumedho:* It looks like people in the world are becoming more and more equal.
 Ideas of class and caste are falling away and changing.
 Some people who believe in astrology say that in a few years there will be great natural disasters that will cause a lot of suffering for the world.
 I don’t really know if it’s true, but they think it’s something beyond our capabilities to deal with, because our lives are too far from nature and we depend on machines for our lives of convenience.
 They say there will be a lot of changes in nature, such as earthquakes, that nobody can foresee.

-They talk to make people suffer.
+*Ajahn Chah:* They talk to make people suffer.

-Right.
+*Ajahn Sumedho:* Right.
 If we don’t have mindfulness, we can really suffer over this.

-The Buddha taught about the present.
+*Ajahn Chah:* The Buddha taught about the present.
 He didn’t advise us to worry about what might happen in two or three years.
-In Thailand, people come to me and say, ‘Oh, the communists are coming!
+In Thailand, people come to me and say, ‘Oh, Luang Por, the communists are coming!
 What will we do?’
 I ask, ‘Where are those communists?’
 ‘Well, they’re coming any day now,’ they say.

 We’ve had communists from the moment we were born.
 I don’t try to think beyond that.
 Having the attitude that there are always obstacles and